zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 The explicit expressions of the polar functions (and their plots) also allow us to determine the *apparent* charge configurations responsible for the first few partial waves.

-First, let us consider the *electric* partial waves by setting \\(a_n = 0\\) in Equation 18.5.
-Then, according to Equation 15.13, the scattering matrix of the first electric partial wave (given by the first line of Equation 18.8) performs a *rotation* of the coordinate axes -- one that corresponds to *reinterpretation* of the components of the incident electric phasor \\([E_x(\phi), E_y(\phi), 0]^T\\) in spherical coordinates -- followed by a *projection* onto the tangent plane of a sphere; this results in the radial component of the phasor being discarded.
+First, let us consider the *electric* partial waves by setting \\(a\_n = 0\\) in Equation 18.5.
+Then, according to Equation 15.13, the scattering matrix of the first electric partial wave (given by the first line of Equation 18.8) performs a *rotation* of the coordinate axes -- one that corresponds to *reinterpretation* of the components of the incident electric phasor \\([E\_x(\phi), E\_y(\phi), 0]^T\\) in spherical coordinates -- followed by a *projection* onto the tangent plane of a sphere; this results in the radial component of the phasor being discarded.

 Another way of saying this is that the *tangential component* of the incident electric field is parallel to the electric field of the first electric partial wave.
 Furthermore, Equation 18.5 indicates that the components of the scattered field propagate as spherical waves.
-These are key features of the far field of an *electric dipole*, a concept we have previously encountered in Section 13.
+These are key features of the far field of an *electric dipole*, a concept we have previously encountered in Sections 10 and 13.

 Once the size of the particle begins to approach the wavelength of light (as measured in the interior of the sphere), the atoms in its interior no longer oscillate in-phase because they are too far apart \[[5](#references) (vol. I, ch.
 32.4)\].
 This renders the dipole approximation insufficient, and therefore requires a more general description of the scatterer.
 One approach, something that we have already explored in Equation 13.12, consists of taking an integral over the volume of the particle filled with dipoles.
 However, that is not how the Lorenz-Mie-Debye formula works; we may interpret it as a [multipole expansion](https://en.wikipedia.org/wiki/Multipole_expansion) instead.